-As in prior reports we present hospital specific VRE BSI incidence rates, and sorted hospitals into categories that reflect their patients’ severity of illness and other factors that can affect their risk of infection, such as age and length of hospitalization, and the type of care that they receive.
+As in prior reports we present hospital specific HO VRE BSI incidence rates, and sort hospitals into categories that reflect their patients’ severity of illness and other factors that can affect their risk of infection such as age and length of hospitalization, and the type of care that they receive.
 These categories are: community, major teaching (excluding pediatric), LTAC, pediatric, critical access, rehabilitation, and prison hospitals.
-Separation of hospitals into such categories allows comparisons according to type of hospitals and, with caution, between hospitals within these categories.
+Separation of hospitals into such categories allows comparisons according to type of hospital and, with caution, between hospitals within these categories.
 There are no other reports of VRE BSI incidence rates from NHSN data for comparison with this report, so it is not possible to compare these rates from California hospitals with national or other state data.
 Hospitals are compared within each category to the average rate for all hospitals in that category.
 Hospitals with significantly higher or lower rates or those not different than the average for that category are indicated with an H, L, or N. Hospitals could have higher or lower rates of BSIs for a number of reasons, including differences in the severity of illness in their patient populations or in their infection prevention efforts.
 These data serve as a basis to evaluate BSI rates in California hospitals over time.

 What is in the technical notes?
-The Technical Notes contain information on the data sources, definitions, quality assurance and control, data presentation and statistical analyses associated with this report.
+The Technical Notes contain information on the data sources, definitions, quality assurance and control, data presentation, and statistical analyses associated with this report.

 For more information on MRSA BSI and VRE BSI prevention, see MRSA BSI or VRE BSI Information